The 2020 Executive Board Election is now underway!

 - You need to be passionate about sustainability, and agree with our mission, vision, and values.

 - You need to be able to commit time to the organisation.
-To be effective, most positions require 5-10hrs/week on average.
+To be effective, most positions require 5-10hrs/month on average.

 - Self-motivation is important for the digital environment that we work in.